 Much of our construction is focused at either end of downtown, near what will become the tunnel's north and south portals.
-Still, there is plenty of work happening at the surface above and near the tunnel route.
+Still, there is significant work happening at the surface above and near the tunnel route.

 Seattle Tunnel Partners and manufacturer Hitachi Zosen are repairing and enhancing Bertha, the SR 99 tunneling machine.
 Crews built a 120-foot-deep pit to access the machine.
 The pit is located between South Jackson and South Main streets, just north of where crews stopped tunnling in December 2013.
 The machine tunneled into the pit in March 2015.
 Here's an aerial shot of the pit:

-On March 30, 2015, Seattle Tunnel Partners safely placed the front end of the SR 99 tunneling machine on the repair platform located just south of the access pit.
-The front-end lift followed three successful lifts of smaller pieces.
-With the necessary pieces of the machine now at the surface, STP is preparing to make repairs and enhancements.
+On March 30, 2015, STP safely placed the front end of the SR 99 tunneling machine on the repair platform located just south of the access pit.
 Below are photos of the front-end lift and the massive piece sitting on a platform, awaiting repairs.

 Below are links that illustrate STP's plan to resume tunneling.
 The contractor's latest schedule is available here.

 - Narrated video explaining STP's repair plan (view on YouTube)

 - Seattle Tunnel Partners repair work plan (pdf 4.8 Mb)